AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/configure-tags.md

 * On the web, a tag property is rendered into JavaScript which is then (usually) hosted in the cloud.
 That JavaScript file is referenced directly in the website.

 * In a mobile tag property, rules and configurations are rendered into JSON files which are hosted in the cloud.
 The JSON files are downloaded and read by the Mobile Core extension in the mobile app.
 Extensions are separate SDKs that work together.
 If you add an extension to your tag property, you must also update the app.
 If you change an extension setting or create a rule, those changes are reflected in the app once you publish the updated tag library.
+That flexibility allows you to modify settings (like Adobe Analyrics report suide id) or even change your app's behaviour (using data elements and rules, as you will see in later lessons) without having to change code in your app and have to resubmit the app to the app store.

 >[!SUCCESS]
 >